upros/acme-integrations/draft-ietf-acme-integrations.md

 As many ACME servers have per-day, per-IP and per-subjectAltName limits, it is prudent not to request identical certificates too often.
 This could be due to operator or installer error, with multiple configuration resets occuring within a short period of time.

-The cache should be keyed by the complete contents of the Certificate Signing Request, and should not persist beyond the notAfter date in the certificate.
+The cache should be indexed by the complete contents of the Certificate Signing Request, and should not persist beyond the notAfter date in the certificate.

 This means that if the private/public keypair changes on the pledge, then a new certificate will be issued.